 \begin{lemma} The stack of ideal sheaves on $X$ relative to $D$ with fixed combinatorial type and fixed numerical data is bounded. \end{lemma}

-\begin{proof} Fix an expansion $Y$ and examine the strata.
-The top dimensional strata of $Y$ have the following forms.
-They are either: a toroidal modification of $X$, a compactified $\mathbb G_m$-bundle over a locally closed boundary surface in $X$, a compactified $\mathbb G_m^2$-bundle over a boundary curve in $X$, or a toric threefold.
-We examine the first.
-The toroidal modification $X'\to X$ introduces finitely many curves that are contracted in $X$.
-The Hilbert polynomial with respect to the pullback polarization has been fixed, and since there are no embedded points on the higher codimension strata of $X'$, there are finitely many choices for the Hilbert polynomial of a subscheme appearing in $X'$ and therefore the subschemes in $X'$ are exhausted by a finite list of finite type Hilbert schemes.

-We come to the top dimensional expanded strata.
-As stated above, for strata that are toric threefolds we may simply apply the main result from~\cite[Theorem~1.2]{KP11}.
-For the general case, we argue similarly.
-The locally closed top dimensional strata are all compactified torus bundles over locally closed strata of $X$.
-By the strong transversality hypothesis, the boundedness is insensitive to further logarithmic modifications or partial compactifications of $Y$.
-In particular, after replacing $Y$ with a further logarithmic modification, any component $V$ has a logarithmically \'etale map
+\begin{proof} Fix an expansion $\mathcal Y$ and examine the irreducible components.
+We study the subschemes in an irreducible component of this expansion.
+As noted above, the components are all compactified torus bundles over locally closed strata of $X$.
+By the algebraic transversality hypothesis, the boundedness is insensitive to further logarithmic modifications or partial compactifications of $\mathcal Y$.
+In particular, after replacing $\mathcal Y$ with a further logarithmic modification, any component $V$ of $\mathcal Y$ can be presented as

-where $B$ is a closed stratum in $X$ and $W$ a $\mathbb P^r$--bundle $B$ with fiber dimension $r = 3-\dim V$.
-Moreover, morphism can be taken to be a composition of an open immersion and sequence of blowups.
+with $V\to W$ logarithmically \'etale and with $B$ a closed stratum in $X$ and $W$ a $\mathbb P^r$-bundle over $B$, with $r = \mathsf{codim}_X V$.
+The logarithmically \'etale morphism can be taken to be a composition of an open immersion and sequence of blowups.